sendbird/sendbird-platform-sdk-java/docs/OpenChannelApi.md

 <a name="ocUpdateChannelByUrl"></a>
 # **ocUpdateChannelByUrl**
-> SendBirdOpenChannel ocUpdateChannelByUrl(channelUrl, apiToken, ocUpdateChannelByUrlData)
+> SendBirdOpenChannel ocUpdateChannelByUrl(apiToken, channelUrl, ocUpdateChannelByUrlData)

 Update a channel